 Eales is noted for his dignity, his respect for standards and his consideration of others.

-Inspiration: “In a team game, it’s finding the best player for the team and not the best player in the team”
+Inspiration: “In a team game, it’s more important to be the best player you can be for the team rather than the best player in the team”

-Made a Member of the Order of Australia (AM) for his services to rugby in 1999
+1999: Made a Member of the Order of Australia (AM) for his services to rugby

-Inducted into The Sport Australia Hall of Fame in 2003
+2003: Inducted into the Sport Australia Hall of Fame

 2007: Inducted into the International Rugby Board Hall of Fame